DreadedKane/The-Long-Winter/docs/chapter-1-tdd.md

 **Why not flags/booleans-only:** GDD Section 9 requires enums (`dooryard_outcome`) and sets (`byre_losses`) specifically so dialogue can reference the *specific* thing that happened, not just that "something" happened.
 The dialogue system (Section 4 below) is built to query these directly and fail a content-lint check (Section 8) if a writer tries to hardcode a generic line where a specific one is available.

-**Persistence:** World State serializes to the save file in full at every scene resolution boundary (not on a timer), so a save always corresponds to a coherent, fully-resolved story state — never a mid-fight or mid-dialogue partial state.
+**Persistence:** World State serialises to the save file in full at every scene resolution boundary (not on a timer), so a save always corresponds to a coherent, fully-resolved story state — never a mid-fight or mid-dialogue partial state.
 This matters enormously for a game with a canonical death branch (Section 7 fight): a player who reaches the "caught in the open" epilogue and reloads must reload into a clean, pre-resolution state, never a corrupted mid-combat one.

 ---